Ravens to sign S Earl Thomas, RB Mark Ingram

 Due to the Saints' crowded backfield as well as a series of nagging injuries, Ingram's career got off to a slow start in New Orleans.
 But it really started to take off when he became the lead back in 2014 and was able to show off his versatility as both a runner and pass-catcher.

-Ingram broke Deuce McAllister's franchise record with his 50th rushing touchdown late last season, and his 6,007 career rushing yards are fewer than 100 yards shy of another franchise record.
+Ingram broke Deuce McAllister's franchise record for the Saints with his 50th rushing touchdown late last season, and his 6,007 career rushing yards are fewer than 100 yards shy of another franchise record.
 He also has 1,598 career receiving yards and five TD catches.

 ESPN's Jamison Hensley, Brady Henderson and Mike Triplett contributed to this report.